speedie1337/spmenu/docs/docs.md

 spmenu_run has some cool features.
 For example:

 - Prepending `#` will spawn it in a terminal instead of just a shell.
+- Prepending `?` will run the command in a function, most of the time used to display the man page.
-- Prepending `magnet ` will open a magnet link in $TORRENT
+- Prepending `magnet` will open a magnet link in $TORRENT
 - Prepending `www` will open a page in $BROWSER

 Most of the time you don't need to prepend `www` though, for example